hashicorp/terraform-website/content/source/docs/enterprise/saml/attributes.html.md

 ## SiteAdmin

-If the SiteAdmin attribute is present, the system will grant or revoke site admin access for the user.
-Site admin access can be also be granted or revoked in the [MemberOf attribute](#memberof), however the SiteAdmin attribute is the recommended method of managing access and will override the other value.
+If the SiteAdmin attribute is present, the system will grant or revoke [site admin access](../private/admin/index.html) for the user.
+Site admin access can be also be granted or revoked in the [MemberOf attribute](#memberof); however the SiteAdmin attribute is the recommended method of managing access and will override the other value.

 ```xml
 <saml:AttributeStatement>